 (Pattern extraction & Data Mining)

 A Pattern can be seen as a recognizable repetition in information.
-For a system to be able to recognize and further extract these patterns, several processes can be used.
+For a system to be able to recognize and further extract these patterns, several techniques can be used.
 Data Mining is one of them, and is a process to analyse and discover patterns and knowledge inside a database.

+The convergence of computing and communication has produced a society that feeds on information.
+Yet most of the information is in its raw form: data.
+If data is characterized as recorded facts, then information is the set of patterns, or expectations, that underlie the data.
+There is a huge amount of information locked up in databases-information that is potentially important but has not yet been discovered or articulated.
+Our mission is to bring it forth.

+Data mining is the extraction of implicit, previously unknown, and potentially useful information from data.

 (This document approach)

-The main objective of the work presented in this document is to discover and extract patterns in the form of knowledge from a set of documents with unstructured information.
+The main objective of the work presented in this document is to discover and extract patterns in the form of knowledge from a set of documents.
 This is going to be made with the use of data mining techniques.
 This document will also propose an approach to help maintain and update structures of knowledge, namely ontologies.

 Section 1.1 – Challenges